kit-zhou/kit-zhou.github.io/_pages/about.md

 I'll be teaching ECON 110: Principles of Economics in Fall 2025 and ECON 255: Microeconomics in Spring 2026.

-My main body of research is the application of two-sided matching theory to the US foster care system and college admissions, among other matching markets.
+My main body of research applies two-sided matching theory to the US foster care system and college admissions, among other matching markets.
 My research combines theoretical modeling with empirical analysis, and I am particularly interested in better understanding how to characterize opportunity, equity, and efficiency in these markets.

 Planned upcoming conferences: SEA 2025